syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to get text of the given index tab in the ribbon control.
+Gets text of the given index tab in the ribbon control.

 <table class="params">
 <thead>